fragcolor-xyz/shards/docs/docs/learn/shards/primer/the-flow.md

     (run main 1 10)
     ```

-    1. `\n` is used in `Msg` to create a newline.
+    1. `\n` is used in `Msg` to create a new line.
 This makes the results more readable as you can see in "Output".

 === "Output"
     ```